 Reviewing Columbus Life

-Because of its strong financial standing, along with its reputation for paying out claims to its policyholders, Columbus Life Insurance Company has received some of the highest possible ratings from the insurer rating agencies.
+Because of its strong financial standing, Columbus Life Insurance Company has received some of the highest possible ratings from the insurer rating agencies.
 These include the following:

 - A+, Superior, from A.M.
 Best.
-This is the second highest out of a possible 16 ratings.
 This rating has been held by Columbus Life Insurance Company since June 2009.

 - AA, Very Strong, from Standard & Poor’s.
-This is the third highest out of a possible 21 ratings.
 This rating has been held by Columbus Life Insurance Company since July 2013.

 - AA, Very Strong, from Fitch.
-This is the third highest rating out of a possible 21 total.
 This rating has been held by Columbus Life Insurance Company since June 2009.

 - AA3, Excellent, from Moody’s.
-This is the fourth highest out of a possible 21 total ratings.
 This rating has been held by Columbus Life Insurance Company since February 2009.

-Columbus Life Insurance Company has also been an accredited company with the Better Business Bureau (BBB) since November 2009, and the insurer has been given a grade of A+ through the BBB (on a grading scale of between A+ to F).
+Columbus Life Insurance Company has been accredited since since November 2009 with the Better Business Bureau (BBB), and has received a grade of A+ through the BBB (on a grading scale of between A+ to F).